 Mr Burns then went on to assess Mr Wrights’ fee at £2,925 from which he deducted the fees of the third surveyor incurred in making the principal awards.

-On 7 February Mr Wright proceeded to make three awards ex parte and awarded himself totalling £20,412.00.
+On 7 February Mr Wright proceeded to make three awards ex parte and awarded himself totaling £20,412.00.
 Mr and Mr Patel appealed.

 A number of preliminary issues regarding the validity of the awards were listed for trial before HHJ Hand QC in the Technology and Construction List at Central London County Court.
 Those issues were decided in favour of the Respondents.
 Mr and Mrs Patel referred the case to the Court of Appeal.